Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Passwords Aren’t Going Away Anytime Soon

-In conclusion, I’d like to highlight three major challenges that are evident; A slow adoption with current legacy systems & the lack of user protection once devices are stolen or lost, and lastly, the ability of many users in upgrading to devices with the latest and greatest capabilities that support passwordless functionality.
+In conclusion, I’d like to highlight three major challenges that are evident; A slow adoption with current legacy systems & the lack of user protection once devices are stolen or lost, and lastly, the ability of many users to upgrade to devices with the latest and greatest capabilities that support passwordless functionality.

 MyPass believes that with a correctly implemented password policy in place, passwords aren’t the thing we should be running from or scared of.
 With that being said, MyPass has been very intentional in enabling our clients to implement and adopt strong password policies in their environment.
 For more on what password policies are, why they’re important, and how MyPass clients are implementing them, read up on our MyPass Password Policy Requirements.